obsidian-community/obsidian-hub/Events/Obsidian October 2021.md

 ## How it works

 Starting now, we'll start accepting participants (abbreviated as OOers below).
 Anyone can participate!
 You'll get a special role to indicate you're participating too.
+You can get your role by reacting to [this message on Discord](https://discord.com/channels/686053708261228577/702717892533157999/889615286095986688).

 You can apply any time before October 31, but we encourage you to start early so you have a higher chance to finish your project.